Sometimes it’s Necessary to Stop Payment. Here’s How.

 When You Can Stop Payment

 - Before the check has cleared your account.
 All requests will be posted the same business day they are received (if received before 4PM Monday thru Friday).
-The stop payment request is not guaranteed if the item has already been presented for payment at the credit union or at a Shared Service Center.
+The stop payment request is not guaranteed if the item has already been presented for payment at the credit union or at a Shared Branch.

 - If the ACH item has not cleared your checking or savings account, complete an ACH Stop Payment Form.
 PLEASE NOTE: If we are not provided, or cannot locate, the company ID or financial institution origination information for the disputed item, the stop payment will be placed based on the AMOUNT ONLY.
 The Credit Union cannot be held liable if the amount provided is inaccurate or is changed by the merchant presenting the debit.
 PLEASE NOTE: Merchant MUST be advised by you that you have requested a Stop Payment.